 The main activities that were happening on this day were very slow, formal dances done in traditional costumes.
 The main relic housed at the shrine holds a sword that is one of three items of the Emperor's regalia.

 The dances were all really interesting and they played this eirie squaking, squealy music the whole time that gave it a very wierd, other-wordly effect.
 Many of the dances seemed to be martial in nature, at least symbolically.
+Like I said, the setting was really pretty and the weather was perfect.

 This giant tree has a twisted straw rope around it.
 Trees like this one are believed to house nature dieties in Shintoism.
 I realized I know almost nothing at all about Shinto, but it is a form of animism--sort of like the religions of the ancient Celts and the native American peoples.